williamekwhite/myretail_restful_service/README.md

 COMPOSER_AUTH='{"github-oauth":{"github.com":"TOKEN HERE"}}'
 ```

 To start the application you must first start the application.
-You can do this by starting docker-compose.
+You can do this by starting docker-compose from the `/code/docker` directory.
 ```
 docker-compose up -d
 ```